mike-plivo/ipfilter/README.md

 5. If the IP matches a rule, no other rules are checked.
 6. If the IP does not match any rule, the IP is denied by default.

-### Private and Special IP Filtering

-The package includes a function `IsPrivateOrSpecialIP` that automatically checks if an IP address falls within private or special ranges.
-This includes:

-- IPv4 private ranges
-- IPv6 private ranges
-- Special purpose IP ranges (e.g., loopback, multicast, reserved)

-This function is used in the `IsAllowedIP` method to automatically deny access to these IP ranges, enhancing security by default.

 ### Rule Management

 The package provides methods to: